mx-awsdevteam/aws-bedrock-lab/BedrockLab.md

    3. **Steps**: `50`
 4. Click **OK**.

-Remember the request structure we've built in the domain model?
+Remeber the request structure we've built in the domain model?
 The *Prompt* is located in the `StableDiffusionPrompt` entity, which is associated to the `StableDiffusionRequest` entity.

 5. From the **Toolbox**, add one more **Create object** activity and create a `StableDiffusionPrompt` object.
 6. For the `Prompt` attribute, pass the prompt generated by Claude, so `$PromptByClaude`.